 - a.
 A completed Site Verification Form providing confirmation that the site owner authorizes the applicant to install the equipment at the site. - Applicants have five (5) calendar days from the application date to submit the Site Verification Form.
-If the form is not submitted within five (5) calendar days, the application will be cancelled. - The installation site address entered on the Site Verification Form must match the installation site address listed on the application, otherwise the application will be cancelled. - b.
-A complete copy of Evidence of Permit submittal or, if upgraded or new utility service is required for the project, Utility Service Design submittal documents. - A complete copy of Evidence of Permit submittal includes the following: - Copy of permitting authority (City, County, Special District) building/electrical/construction permit application - Copy of permit plan set/package submitted with building/electrical/construction permit application - Copy of payment receipt for submittal of building/electrical/construction permit - A complete copy of Evidence of Utility Service Design submittal includes the following:
+If the form is not submitted within five (5) calendar days, the application will be canceled. - b.
+A complete copy of Evidence of Permit submittal or, if upgraded or new utility service is required for the project, Utility Service Design submittal documents. - A complete copy of Evidence of Permit submittal includes the following: - Copy of permitting authority (city, county, special district) building/electrical/construction permit application - Copy of permit plan set/package submitted with building/electrical/construction permit application - Copy of payment receipt for submittal of building/electrical/construction permit - A complete copy of evidence of Utility Service Design submittal includes the following: - o Copy of electric utility service/project application - Copy of drawing/plan set/package required by the electric utility to be submitted with the utility service/project application - Copy of payment receipt for submittal of utility application for service - Applicants have sixty (60) calendar days from the funds reserved date to submit Evidence of Permit submittal or Utility Service Design submittal documents.
+If documents are not submitted within sixty (60) calendar days, the application will be canceled.

-- Copy of electric utility service/project application - Copy of drawing/plan set/package required by the electric utility to be submitted with the utility service/project application - Copy of payment receipt for submittal of utility application for service - Applicants have sixty (60) calendar days from the Funds Reserved date to submit Evidence of Permit submittal or Utility Service Design submittal documents.
-If documents are not submitted within sixty (60) calendar days, the application will be cancelled. - c.
+- c.
 Signed application form.
 For online applicants, a scanned copy of the submitted application signed by the site owner or authorized representative.
 For applicants who request applications by phone, a complete application with signature and date. - d.
+A complete copy of the purchase invoice for equipment.
+A complete invoice includes proof of payment.
+It includes an itemization of eligible costs, credits, discounts and incentives received, if applicable. - e.
 A complete copy of the design invoice for engineering and design costs.
 A complete invoice is executed and may include a signature.
-It includes proof of payment and an itemization of eligible costs, credits, discounts and incentives received, if applicable. - e.
+It includes proof of payment and an itemization of eligible costs, credits, discounts and incentives received, if applicable. - f.
 A complete copy of the purchase invoice for all installation costs.
 A complete invoice includes proof of payment.
 It includes an itemization of eligible costs, credits, discounts, and incentives received, if applicable.
-If the application has Funds Reserved on or after September 1, 2021, the installation invoice shall be accompanied by a completed and signed job site installation form verifying the use of EVITP electricians. - f.
+If the application has Funds Reserved on or after September 1, 2021, the installation invoice shall be accompanied by a completed and signed job site installation form verifying the use of EVITP electricians. - g.
 A copy of permits.
-A final signature or sign-off is required. - g.
+A final signature or sign-off is required. - h.
 A copy of signed final inspection card.
-A final signature or sign-off is required. - h.
-If applicable to project installation, a copy of the utility service order. - i.
-A minimum of at least two (2) photos of installed and operational equipment, which also clearly displays Project-provided CALeVIP funded labeling. - j.
-A photo clearly identifying each equipment serial number on each piece of equipment. - k.
-A copy of a network agreement with a two (2) year minimum term for L2 and five (5) year minimum term for DCFC. - I. Provide CSE access to charging utilization data portal for all chargers.
+A final signature or sign-off is required. - i.
+If applicable to project installation, a copy of the utility service order. - j.
+A minimum of at least two (2) photos of installed and operational equipment that also clearly display Project-provided CALeVIP funded labeling. - k.
+A photo clearly identifying each equipment serial number on each piece of equipment. - I. A copy of a network agreement with a two-year minimum term for L2 and five-year minimum term for DCFC. - m.
+Provide CSE access to charging utilization data portal for all chargers.